Stanford University and the International Institute are pleased to invite you to the talk of the

-Shorenstein APARC Fellow del Freeman Spogli Institute for International Studies de Stanford University*
+Shorenstein APARC Fellow of the Freeman Spogli Institute for International Studies at Stanford University*

 The conference will be held in English without simultaneous translation.